jacobhenke/vagrant-lamp-centos/README.md

 (a few tweaks based on https://github.com/sgphpug/vagrant-lamp-centos64)

 For anyone wanting to try out Vagrant, here's some sample code to help you setup your own LAMP dev sandbox quickly.
-It runs on CentOS 6.5 and the internal setup is done with Puppet.
+It runs on CentOS 7 and the internal setup is done with Puppet and a few small bash scripts.

 Do note that the first run might take a while.
-Depending on your speed, 10 minutes to download the base VM (CentOS 6.5) and 5 minutes to startup and provision the VM.
+Depending on your speed, 10 minutes to download the base VM and 5 minutes to startup and provision the VM.
 But subsequent startup should be quite fast.

 You can spin up new boxes very easily.
 Just put your PHP scripts in the `project` folder and add a new vhost.
-If you are lazy, just throw your PHP files into the `project/webroot` folder.
+If you are lazy, just throw your PHP files into the `project/public_html` folder.

+## Toys included: ##

+* Apache 2.4.6
+* PHP 5.4.16 (with php-cli and pear)
+* APC
+* XDebug (with remote start)
+* WP-CLI
+* composer

 ## Pre-Requisite Software ##